gourlaysama/girouette/README.md

         - standard: Kelvin temperatures and meters/second speeds.

         This option overrides the corresponding value from the config.

+FLAGS:

+-o, --offline
+            Run only offline with responses from the cache.

+            The cache is used unconditionally, regardless of the cache length given in the configuration file.
+The network is never queried.

+            If there is no cached response for this particular location, an error will be returned.

+-q, --quiet
+        Pass for less log output

+-v, --verbose
+        Pass for more log output

+GLOBAL:

     --clean-cache
         Removes all cached responses and exits.